Samsung/tizen-docs/docs/application/native/guides/location-sensors/location.md

 - [Retrieve satellite information](#satellite)
 - [Track routes](#track)

 > **Note**
+>
-> To test the Tizen location-based services on the emulator, provide location data (longitude and latitude) using the Emulator Control Panel.Since satellite data is not supported on the emulator, GPS status data is available on a target device only.
+> To test the Tizen location-based services on the emulator, provide location data (longitude and latitude) using the Emulator Control Panel.
+>
+> Since satellite data is not supported on the emulator, GPS status data is available on a target device only.

 Asynchronous location-related updates and region monitoring notifications are implemented with callback interfaces (functions whose names end with "cb").